eliezedeck/gobase/README.md

 ### validation

 Allows you to make validation easier with the pre-built `V` and `M` for Validator and Mold instances respectively.

+- `ValidateJSONBody` and optionally returns a recreated bytes of the JSON from the structure